Kuroneko-yousenpai/chatgpt_old_theme/README.md

-# OpenAI ChatGPT old semi-dark theme redesign
+# OpenAI ChatGPT old original semi-dark theme redesign

-### Just returns old ChatGPT theme for new design
+### Just returns old ChatGPT theme with dark sidebar for new design

 > [WARNING]
 > May not work at any time after any ChatGPT update